 During World War I grinding machinery was scarce.
 Daniel Swarovski takes advantage of this situation and develops his own tools.

 After two years of research and development, he manages to produce the grinding and dressing tools required to machine crystal jewellery stones.
-In 1919 they are registered under the brand name of TYROLIT.1948 Swarovski Optik
+In 1919 they are registered under the brand name of TYROLIT.

 Swarovski Optik is founded.
 Manufacturing precision instruments, such as telescopes and binoculars under the Habicht brand name, the company manages to secure a leading position on the world market.

 Wilhelm, the oldest son of the company’s founder, produces his first prototype for a pair of binoculars in 1935 and in doing so lays the foundation for a further Swarovski product.
 These binoculars, sold under the brand name Habicht, open access to the optical industry, becoming the company’s saviour during the war.
-Today Swarovski Optik is the world’s leading manufacturer of precision optical instruments.1976 Silver Crystal
+Today Swarovski Optik is the world’s leading manufacturer of precision optical instruments.

 A tiny crystal mouse begins a new era for Swarovski: the retailing of finished crystal products.
 The original mouse is the first item in the “Silver Crystal“ range, which now incorporates more than 120 gift articles and collectibles.
 The brilliantly cut animal figurines, fruits and other decorative objects are available worldwide in over 13,000 specialist retail outlets.